praneeth6116/event-management-system/README.md

 And then go to http://localhost:9000 to see the running web application.

 prequisites:
-sbt is to present in the system
+sbt is to be installed in the system